 It also rewards creativity and hand-to-eye coordination along with your interpersonal skills.
 While most people will be looking for a straightforward hairstyle, there are still opportunities to add a little bit of your own flair.
 And with trends constantly changing, and opportunities to build a reputation, or enter competitions, with more exotic hair creations, it’s really down to you to set your direction.

 You may decide you want to offer additional services, such as nail and skin care.
-Or specialise in beards and facial hair.
+Or specialise in beards and facial hair as a barber.
 A range of complimentary careers exist around hairdressing, whether that’s marketing, business management, or becoming a social media influencer.